-Arabian Healthcare Group Announces Strategic Master Plan 2027 For RAK Healthcare Expansion
+Arabian Healthcare Group Announces Strategic Master Plan 2027 for RAK Healthcare Expansion

-(MENAFN- Dubai PR Network) A new 209-bed multispecialty Greenfield hospital and an expanded Network of Urgent Care community clinics will provide accessible and affordable care to all segments of the community

-27 January 2025, Dubai, UAE - Arabian Healthcare Group (AHG), a leading healthcare provider in the region and the parent company of RAK Hospital, has announced its ambitious Master Strategic Plan 2027 .
+(MENAFN- Pulse 360 PR and Communication Consultancy) 27 January 2025, Dubai, UAE - Arabian Healthcare Group (AHG), a leading healthcare provider in the region and the parent company of RAK Hospital, has announced its ambitious Master Strategic Plan 2027.
 Developed in collaboration with CommonSpirit Health, one of the largest hospital systems in the United States, the plan aims to meet the growing healthcare needs of Ras Al Khaimah (RAK) as the emirate rolls out mandatory health insurance this year.
 Key initiatives include the construction of a new 209-bed multispecialty Greenfield hospital and the expansion of Urgent Care community clinics, inspired by CommonSpirit Health's successful model in the United States.
 These efforts will ensure accessible, high-quality care across the emirates.

 The strategic plan is designed to address the healthcare needs of all segments of society.
 Both the new and existing Hospitals are carefully crafted to cater to individuals across a range of insurance plans, from low to mid-tier and premium coverage.
 Once the new hospital opens, the current RAK Hospital will primarily focus on serving those with mid- to lower-tier insurance, while the new hospital will concentrate on providing specialized care for individuals with premium insurance coverage.
 Additionally, the expanded network of Urgent Care clinics will be strategically located to deliver efficient, personalized care tailored to the unique needs of local populations, ensuring accessible healthcare options for all residents.